 Cold Brew Coffee

 This recipe relies on the cold brew coffee ratio of 3/4 cup ground coffee to four cups cold water.
 The trick is to make sure you don’t grind the coffee too much; otherwise, the beverage will be cloudy.
 Add the coffee grounds to the bottom of a French press and slowly add water, stirring gently.
 Put the top on the press, but don’t plunge it.
 Let it sit at room temperature for at least 12 hours.
 Once your waiting is over, press down the plunger and pour.
 You can keep the java refrigerated for up to two weeks.
-To see the full process, the video from Food52 below will walk you through all the steps.

 USING A SIEVE